MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-large-sessions.md

 ## Set up a large session

-To set sessions up as large, add `“large”: true` to the capabilities section in the session template.
+To set sessions up as large, add `"large": true` to the capabilities section in the session template.
 That lets you set the `maxMembersCount` up to 10,000.

 A session template like the below should work: